Stefan-Driessen/ProMoTe/README.md

   <tbody>
     <tr>
       <td>Definition:</td>
-      <td>A data product, dataset or use case that can be described on a data catalog.</td>
+      <td>A data product, data asset or use case that can be described on a data catalog.</td>
     </tr>
     <tr>
       <td>Subclass of:</td>